• Skip to main content

 And you thought skiing was the best way to enjoy winter?
 One of the most unique ways to explore the scenery of southwest Colorado is getting pulled through the snow by a team of Alaskan Malamutes.
 San Juan Sled Dogs offers a variety of dog-sledding tours, whether from private to shared tours and sunset or full-moon dinners.

-Those are some of the fun things to do in Pagosa Springs, Colorado!
+Those are some of the fun things to do in Pagosa Springs, Colorado.
+Have a terrific time in Archuleta County.

 Things to do in Colorado